MFlisar/GDPRDialog/README.md

   * allow/disallow app usage if the user gives no consent
   * optioanlly explicitly ask for the users age (it's saver according to a data security expert I know)
   * allow to handle fallback to paid app instead of not personalised ads and also allows to offer personalised/non personalised/paid no ads version

+### GDPR and law safety

+Such dialogs must always be adjusted to the user case in general, although this one should be fine in most cases.
+Following is important (talked with a lawyer I know of who is a GDPR specialist):

+* user must be asked for consent for personalised data
+* user must not be asked for non personalised data directly, the soft opt in like implemented in this library is ok ("cookie method")
+* it's probably ok to disallow the usage of the app if the user does not want to use personalised data, but this is not sure yet.
+But in general, if you don't have a monopol and your app is not necessary for everyone, you have the right to decide yourself whom you sell or give the app.
+But this is something that is not 100% predictable currently in the app scene yet, maybe one day we have some reference cases and know for sure.
+* following methods are GDPR compliant for sure:
+  * allow the user to use the app with personalised ads only or offer him the ability to buy an ad free version
+  * allow the user to use the app with personalised ads or alternatively use it with non personalised ads via soft opt in

 ### Gradle (via [JitPack.io](https://jitpack.io/))